Mikkomannine/QAOA/frontend/frontend/public/intro.md

 Now we will show how the **QAOA** can be used to find such a partition using quantum circuits and classical optimization.

 To proceed, click "Run QAOA" to execute the algorithm and observe its performance on a randomly generated graph.
+This may take up to 3 minutes due to limited server resources.